-- the identification of exposures with significant deterioration in credit quality; - the assumptions applied, which can be highly subjective, to reflect current or future external factors that are not appropriately captured by the ECL model, including additional credit risk that could stem from the impact of COVID-19; - the assumptions used in the ECL model such as the financial condition of the counterparty or valuation of security; - the interpretation of the requirements to determine impairment under the application of IFRS 9, which is reflected in the Group's ECL models; and - the application of assumptions where there was limited or incomplete data.
+- the identification of exposures with significant deterioration in credit quality. - the assumptions applied, which can be highly subjective, to reflect current or future external factors that are not appropriately captured by the ECL model. - the assumptions used in the ECL model such as the financial condition of the counterparty or valuation of security. - the interpretation of the requirements to determine impairment under the application of IFRS 9, which is reflected in the Group's ECL models; and - the application of assumptions where there was limited or incomplete data.

 These factors, individually and collectively, result in a higher judgmental risk and thus are considered a significant matter in the context of the consolidated financial statements.
-The assumptions that management applied were tested to determine the reasonableness of the ECL on financial assets.

 For ECLs calculated on an individual basis we tested the factors underlying the impairment identification and quantification including forecasts of the amount and timing of future cash flows, valuation of assigned collateral and estimates of recovery on default.